 SACA - SACA Releases New Process Control & Instrumentation Credentials

-The Smart Automation Certification Alliance (SACA) is pleased to announce the release of new credentials covering Process Instrumentation, Basic Process Control, and Advanced Process Control:
+The Smart Automation Certification Alliance (SACA) is pleased to announce the release of new standards covering Process Instrumentation, Basic Process Control, and Advanced Process Control:

 • Process Instrumentation